DmitriySh/spring-microservices-course/09-spring-web-mvc/README.md

 Books library
 =======
 Use `Spring Boot 2.x` and `Spring Web MVC 5.x`.<br/>
-Most modern applications work in the Internet and web browsers use HTTP protocol to communicate with them by requests and responses.
+Most classical applications work in the Internet and web browsers use HTTP protocol to communicate with them by requests and responses.
 `Spring Boot` is well suited for web application development: create a self-contained HTTP server by using embedded Tomcat, Jetty or Undertow.
 Most web applications use the `spring-boot-starter-web` module to get up and running quickly.